cs1302uga/cs1302-gallery/README.md

    [iTunes Search API documentation](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/) for more information.

-   Query results are returned in JavaScript Object Notation (JSON) and will likely need to be parsed using a third party library in order to be used in your application.
+   The response, i.e., the results for a particular query, are returned as a large string, formatted using JavaScript Object Notation (JSON).
+You _could_ perform string manipulation to retrieve pieces of information from this response string, however, we reccommend using a third party library called Gson instead (more details on that later).

    When constructing a URL query string (i.e., anything after the `?` in a URL) in Java, take special care that any values (e.g., the value of the `term` parameter) are